codearryaas/swift-rank/.docs/user-guide/testing-schema.md

 ## Quick Validation Tools

-Schema Engine includes built-in validation shortcuts in the WordPress admin bar.
+Swift Rank includes built-in validation shortcuts in the WordPress admin bar.

 ### Admin Bar Validator (Frontend Only)

-When logged in and viewing your site frontend, look for the **Schema Engine** menu in the admin bar at the top of the page.
+When logged in and viewing your site frontend, look for the **Swift Rank** menu in the admin bar at the top of the page.

 **Available Tools:**
 1. **Google Rich Results Test**